 So, here are my top picks for phrases you should never say to a cat owner:

 1. It’s just a cat

 When my cat is sick or when she goes missing, I often hear, “Why do you worry so much?
 It’s just a cat.”

 No, it’s not just a cat.
 It’s my cat, and I love her in the same way you’d love a family member.

 If I lose her, another cat won’t fill her shoes or the hole in my heart.
 She is irreplaceable.

 Let me put it this way.
-If your child or relative is ill or missing, would you say “It’s just a child/ person?”
+If your child or relative is ill or missing, would you say, “It’s just a child or person?”

 You might not understand why this furry ball means the world to me, but it does.
 So, don’t ever say, “It’s just a cat,” to me unless you want to get an earful.

-What is the worst thing you can say to somebody who has just told you how much he loves cat?
+What is the worst thing you can say to somebody who has just told you how much he loves cats?